 Well, firstly you don’t have to restart again.
 If you have a little bit here and there, it’s okay.
-But if you are doing the Gut Reset Program, then we really want you to remove it during the program.
+But if you are doing a gut reset then we really need you to remove it.
 This is because the time that you remove it is really important for what we want to achieve.
-We want to remove it over that time period so the microbiome that we DONT want, that is craving the sweet stuff, actually dies off.
+So that the bad bacteria within the microbiome that we DONT want, craving the sweet stuff, die off.
 So that’s the whole point.
-We want them to die off so that we can actually start craving healthier foods rather than the sweet foods, which caused us a lot of problems.
+We want them to die off so that we can start craving healthier foods rather than sweet foods, which cause us a lot of problems.

 So what can we do?

 Well, firstly, we can switch up foods and we use alternatives like Stevia, as long as there are no nasty additives.
 And this means you’re getting the sweeter flavour without getting that Sugar Rush or the fructose, glucose or any of those things that are going to spike your sugar levels.

 So there’s Stevia to sweeten things.
 And that’s really used as a transition because you don’t want to be using stevia every day forever.
 After all, it is a processed item, but it is better than having sugars.
 See it as a transition period when you use the stevia, but generally, we want to remove the sweet foods for long term health and well being, so yes replace sugar with stevia in the interim.